Marija-Kov/fundamental-learning-zone/books/learn_c_the_hard_way_z_shaw/notes.md

 - ```leak (pid)``` - log memory leaks in process (pid)

-- Creating struct on the stack so it can be memory-manages automatically when we use malloc, we're storing things on the heap.
+- Creating struct on the stack so it can be memory-managed automatically when we use malloc, we're storing things on the heap.
 That requires manual memory management.

 - ex16 and ex16a return the same results although in ex16, the struct is stored on the heap and the memory is (de)allocated manually using libraries.
 In ex16a, the struct is created on the stack and released automatically.